bitdust-io/devel/README.txt

-BitPie.NET
+BitDust
 =============

-BitPie.NET is a peer to peer online backup utility.
+BitDust is a peer to peer online backup utility.

 This is a distributed network for backup data storage.
 Each participant of the network provides a portion of his hard drive for other users.
 In exchange, he is able to store his data on other peers.